melezhik/Sparrow6/documentation/development.md

 ## `args` semantic

 * `args` should be an array which elements are processed in order

-* for every elements rules are applied depending on element's type
+* For every elements rules are applied depending on element's type

-* Scalars are turned into scalars: `parameter ---> parameter`
+* Scalars are turned into scalars: `value ---> value`

-* Arrays are turned into scalars started with double dashes: `(debug, verbose) ---> --debug --verbose`.
+* Arrays/Lists are turned into scalars started with double dashes: `(debug, verbose) ---> --debug --verbose`.

 * Hashes are turned into named parameters: `%( foo => foo_value, bar => bar_value )  ---> --foo foo_value --bar => bar_value`

 ## Single or double dashes

-Double dashes is default behavior when coercing `args` array into string.
+Double dashes is default behavior when coercing `args` arrays into a string.

-If you need single dashes use _explicit_ notation:
+If you need single dashes use _explicit_ notation, by adding `-` before a parameter:

     Sparrow6::Task::Runner::Api.new(
       name  => "my task",